-In many ways recent tech IPO’s (namely Snap Chat and…. blah) have already cashed in under the premise that these, “platforms,” are to remain intact, for some period of time…….
+In many ways recent tech IPO’s (namely Snap Chat and…. blah) have already cashed in on Wall St., unassumingly under the premise that these, “internet platforms,” are to remain intact, for some period of time…….

 Because in the near future…… say 50 years from now, whether most people have moved onto the next platform, or not…… most profiles on Facebook, or Twitter, will have deceased users…….

 That is to say, this data could be preserved for centuries, or even millennia…. into the future, so why not preserve this data?

-IN FACT, that data…. could very easily become a political rallying point, centuries into the future….
-This will become particularly critical information when society does evolve and future political debates are relived, especially with specific consequences or specific social changes….
-For that reason, in many ways, “these databases of the deceased,” could very well end up being some of the most important political tools of the upcoming millennia…….
+IN FACT, that data…. could very easily become a political rallying point, centuries into the future.
+Also, for that reason, in many ways, “these databases of the deceased,” could end up being some of the most important political tools of the upcoming millennia…….

 In the future, wars could be fought over data……. needless to say…….. and in war….. data could be lost….

-Furthermore, in this way, studying the lives of the deceased from a, “social level,” might actually help to vastly improve society moving forward…..
+Furthermore, in this way, studying the lives of the deceased from a, “social media level,” might actually help to vastly improve our society moving forward…..

 When do we as Americans even consider the job statistics of 50 years ago?
-What if you knew your Grandfather was un-employed for a majority of his life?
+What if you knew that your Grandfather was un-employed for a majority of his life?
 Wouldn’t you want to know that data?
-And in turn, this data could help fix these types of issues, generations into the future.
+And in turn, this data could potentially help fix many issues, generations into the future.

-So again, the importance of this data, is almost infinite, in terms of political ramifications….
+So again, the importance of this data, is almost infinite in terms of political ramifications…. going forward.

-Now, with that being said, how our society opts to handle the issue of, “deceased social media profiles,” is a topic rarely discussed in America today, with far reaching political implications……
+Now, with that being said, how does our society opt to handle the use of, “deceased social media profiles,” remains a topic that is rarely discussed in the American media, today……